-The annual household canvass to update the register of electors is changing this year.
-Look out for your canvass communication which we will send around mid July.
+The annual household canvass to update the register of electors is about to start.
+Look out for your canvass communication which we be delivered around mid July.

 How it works

-Canvass reform means that we will data match all individuals within households with the Department for Work and Pensions Customer Information System (DWP CIS) and local data sets in mid-June – based on test data undertaken earlier this year we expect approx. 70% of households to match.
+Canvass reform means that we will data match all individuals within households with the Department for Work and Pensions Customer Information System (DWP CIS) and local data sets in mid-June – based on test data undertaken we expect approx. 80% of households to match.

 - Matched Households – You will receive a letter outlining the details of people registered at that property if all the details on the letter are correct you DO NOT need to respond.
 If they have changed you should let us know using the online service or by calling the Helpline number to make the changes.

-- Unmatched Households – For the 30% of households in the Borough that we do not get a full match for will receive a letter outlining the details of people registered at that property.
-The letter will ask you to use the online service or call the Helpline number to make any changes.
+- Unmatched Households – For the 20% of households in the Borough that we do not get a full match for will receive a letter outlining the details of people registered at that property.
+The letter will ask you to use the online service or call the Helpline number to confirm the details or make any changes.
 You do NOT need to send the letter back to us.
 Please respond as soon as possible as this will avoid us having to contact you again.

 If you do not reply